Attend the world famous Kona Coffee Festival for one of the most enlightening and delicious experiences you can undertake on the Big Island of Hawaii.

 – The Ironman World Championship in Kona, Hawaii (October)

-– The Kona Coffee Festival (a 10 day festival around November)
+– The Kona Coffee Festival (a 10 day festival in early November)

 – The Merrie Monarch Festival (a week-long celebration during the week of Easter)